hashicorp/consul/website/source/docs/acl/acl-rules.html.md

   Consul provides an optional Access Control List (ACL) system which can be used to control access to data and APIs.
 The ACL system is a Capability-based system that relies on tokens which can have fine grained rules applied to them.
 It is very similar to AWS IAM in many ways.
 ---

--> **1.4.0 and later:** This guide only applies in Consul versions 1.4.0 and later.
+-> **1.4.0 and later:** This document only applies in Consul versions 1.4.0 and later.
 The documentation for the legacy ACL system is [here](/docs/acl/acl-legacy.html)

 # ACL Rules